-Oil mist and carbon monoxide were not detected at any site, either by indicator or reference measurement in the lab, and so performance could not be gauged.
-At four of five sites, Kit E gave significantly higher readings of carbon dioxide-close to four-fold in one case-than the reference value (Figure 15).
-(The reference value in all cases is for samples collected at high pressure and measured in the EHL.)
+Oil mist and carbon monoxide were not detected at any site, either by indicator or reference measurement in the lab, and so performance for these two contaminants could not be gauged.
+At four of five sites, Kit E gave significantly higher readings of carbon dioxide-close to four-fold in one case-than the reference value (Figure 10).
 In three cases, air quality would have falsely failed based on the measurement.
 Kit D had three occurrences of higher carbon dioxide than reference; one would have falsely failed the air standard.

-Kit E gave substantially elevated water concentration measurements at each site (Figure 16); each would have falsely failed the air quality standard.
+Kit E gave substantially elevated water concentration measurements at each site (Figure 11); each would have falsely failed the air quality standard.
 This problem is likely due to the lengthy path the air sample must travel to reach the tube, which obviously was not sufficiently dried in the time called for by the instructions.
 The reference measurement at Site 5 gave a value higher than the WAC standard of 24 ppm, yet tube measurements with kits B, C, and D were significantly lower and would have resulted in falsely passing measurements for water concentration.